 How do I sign up?

-You'll register for REC 478 Expeditionary Learning Practicum.
-This is a 1-credit, 2nd quarter course.
-We'll meet 4 times during the semester to plan and prepare.
-If you are a RPLS major, this class will count as a REC activity class toward your degree.
-If you're interested in taking this class for 2 or 3 credits, we can set up an independent study with your advisor.
-Students will help to create a short film about the trip experience.
+You'll register for REC 478 or 678, Expeditionary Learning Practicum.
+This is a 3-credit, 2nd quarter course.
+We'll meet for two days during the fall semester to plan ahead and prepare.
+Assignments and readings will be on blackboard, and you must complete the online component in order to pass the class.
+If you are a RPLS major, this class will count toward your degree-- talk to your advisor about that.

 How will I get to Mexico?